-8. I have written two books concerning my work with elephants: (1) Elephants (1997, Colin Baxter Photography, Grantown-on-Spey, Scotland), and (2) Coming of Age with Elephants (1996, Hyperion Press, New York; 1996, Hodder & Stoughton, London).

-9. I have published 39 peer-reviewed scientific articles over my career.
+- 8. I have written two books concerning my work with elephants: (1) Elephants (1997, Colin Baxter Photography, Grantown-on-Spey, Scotland), and (2) Coming of Age with Elephants (1996, Hyperion Press, New York; 1996, Hodder & Stoughton, London). - 9.
+I have published 50 peer-reviewed scientific articles over my career.
 These articles have been published in many of the world's premier scientific journals, including: Nature, Science, Frontiers in Zoology, Biology Letters, Proceedings of the Royal Society B, Immunogenetics, PLoS ONE, The Ecologist, Animal Behaviour, Oryx, Behavioral Ecology and Sociobiology, Behavior, Journal of Reproduction and Fertility, Molecular Ecology, Journal of Consciousness Studies, Current Biology, Journal of the Acoustical Society of America, Etica and Animali, and Conservation Biology.
-Specific topics of these publications include: Persistence of effects of social disruption in elephants decades after culling; Persistence of early life experiences 40 decades later on survival and success among African elephants; Poaching and wildlife conservation; Leadership in elephants: The adaptive value of age; Elephants, ivory, and trade; Simulated oestrus behavior in African elephants; Major histocompatibility complex variation and evolution in two genera of elephants; Fine-scaled population genetic structure in a fission-fusion society; Do elephants show empathy?; Elephant cognition; Behavioural inbreeding avoidance in wild African elephants; African elephants have expectations about locations of out-of-sight family members; Elephants can classify human ethnic groups by odour and garment colour; Age, musth, and paternity success in wild male African elephants; Wild African elephants discriminate between familiar and unfamiliar conspecific seismic alarm calls; Social trauma early in life can affect physiology, behavior, and culture of animals and humans over generations; Elephants are capable of vocal learning; Older bull elephants control young males; African elephants assess acoustic signals; The Aggressive state of musth in African elephants; Mate guarding, reproductive success, and female choice in

-African elephants; Rutting behavior in African elephants; and Musth in the African elephant.
+Specific topics of these publications include: Female African elephant rumbles differ between populations and sympatric social groups; African elephants address one another with individually specific name-like calls; Stop elephant hunting in Tanzania borderlands; A culture of aggression: the Gorongosa elephants' enduring legacy of war; Promoting positive interactions with the traumatized elephants in Gorongosa National Park; Who's Who & Whereabouts: an integrated system for re-identifying and monitoring African elephants; The Gorongosa elephants through war and recovery: tusklessness, population size, structure and reproductive parameters; Ivory poaching and the rapid evolution of tusklessness in African Elephants; Does social complexity drive vocal complexity?
+Insights from the two African elephant species; The Elephant Ethogram: A Library of African Elephant Behavior; Persistence of effects of social disruption in elephants decades after culling; Persistence of early life experiences 40 decades later on survival and success among African elephants; Poaching and wildlife conservation; Leadership in elephants: The adaptive value of age; Elephants, ivory, and trade; Simulated oestrus behavior in African elephants; Major histocompatibility complex variation and evolution in two genera of elephants; Fine-scaled population genetic structure in a fission-fusion society; Do elephants show empathy?; Elephant cognition; Behavioural inbreeding avoidance in wild African elephants; African elephants have expectations about locations of out-of-sight family members; Elephants can classify human ethnic groups by odour and garment colour; Age, musth, and paternity success in wild male African elephants; Wild African elephants discriminate between familiar and unfamiliar conspecific seismic alarm calls; Social trauma early in life can affect physiology, behavior, and culture of animals and humans over generations; Elephants are capable of vocal learning; Older bull elephants control young males; African elephants assess acoustic signals; The Aggressive state of musth in African elephants; Mate guarding, reproductive success, and female choice in African elephants; Rutting behavior in African elephants; and Musth in the African elephant.
 Additionally, my research has been published in six non-peer reviewed publications.